Software-Engineering-Group-UP/RSE-UP/exercises/solutions/snakemake.md

     shell: 'tar -czvf {output} {input}'
 ```

-## 14 Combining global variables and wildcards in formatted strings
+### 14 Combining global variables and wildcards in formatted strings

 No example code is given here.
 By this stage you should be able to trust your
 own judgement.

-**TODO**
-If you really need it, a full example of the entire workflow with no duplication and all configurable values moved into a configuration file is in `.solutions/reduce_duplication/Snakefile` and `.solutions/reduce_duplication/config.yaml` in the downloaded code package.
+If you really need it, a full example of the entire workflow with no duplication and all configurable values moved into a configuration file is in [here on Github](https://github.com/Software-Engineering-Group-UP/RSE-UP/tree/main/zipf/snakemake). .

 Note that the example uses [f-strings](https://docs.python.org/3/reference/lexical_analysis.html#f-strings), which are only available in Python 3.6
 and higher.